livecomsjournal/livecomsjournal.github.io/_editorial_policies/03_reviewer_information.md

 The reviewer will then answer the following open response questions.
 For these responses, the reviewer may also copy the questions to a separate document, respond to them there, and attach the responses.

 *What is the level of significance of this work and its suitability for the journal?
 Is it likely to have a strong positive impact on the targeted set of readers?
-If this is a revision, what is the significance of the updated material?"
+If this is a revision, what is the significance of the updated material?*

 *To what extent does the article engage with current understanding in the scholarly community?
 If this is a revision, to what extent do the authors engage with the community participating on their GitHub version?*